-A Deconstruction of the Alt-Right Movement
+A Deconstruction Of The Alt-Right Movement

 b.
 If the Islamic religion lived in the European culture for 1,000 years, isn’t it more accurate to say that an Islamic outpost should be included in Europe’s identity?
 That is, if we’re operating under the declaration that America is a manifestation of Europe’s identity, would Islam not be included within that umbrella as part of Europe’s history?

 c.
-I won’t even mention the violent words Spencer uses to describe the refugee crisis and all the assumptions that play into it.
+I won’t even delve deeply into the violent words Spencer uses to describe the refugee crisis and all the assumptions that play into it.

 7. The family.